 You can easily adapt ‘I spy’ for older and younger children.

-Your younger child can give his clue in a way that doesn’t involve letters.
-For example, he could say, ‘I spy with my little eye something that I can eat’ or ‘I spy with my little eye something that is red’.
+Your younger child can give their clue in a way that doesn’t involve letters.
+For example, your child could say, ‘I spy with my little eye something that I can eat’ or ‘I spy with my little eye something that’s red’.

 Your older child could change the rules to make the game more interesting.
 For example, each player gets to ask three questions about the object with a ‘yes’ or ‘no’ answer before they take one guess.

 Changing rules or making up new rules can be a great way for children to learn about solving problems together and being flexible.
 But it’s important to go over new rules before you start playing, to make sure everyone understands what’s going on.